The categorified Grothendieck-Riemann-Roch theorem: The categorified Chern character and the de Rham realization

 If $\cC$ has an $S^1$-action, the diagram of functors

 is thus natural in $\cC$ with respect to coherent functors.
 Replacing the functor $\Ind(\Coh(\cC)^{S^1}) \to\< \cC^{S^1}$ by its right adjoint, we obtain a canonical functor

-which is \emph{left-lax} natural in $\cC$, and whose restriction to $\cC^{S^1}_{<\infty}$ is strictly natural.
+which is \emph{left-lax} natural in $\cC$, and whose restriction to $\cC^{S^1}_{<\infty}$ is strictly natural by Lemma 4.6.1 and Remark 4.6.3 of \cite{preygel2014ind}.
 If $\cC$ is symmetric monoidal as before, the above diagram is one of symmetric monoidal functors.
 It follows that $\Theta$ is right-lax symmetric monoidal, and that its restriction to $\cC^{S^1}_{<\infty}$ is symmetric monoidal; in particular, $\Theta$ is unital.

+\begin{lemma} Suppose that $\cC=\Ind(\Coh(\cC))$ and that $S^1$ acts trivially on $\cC$.
+Then the functor sends an $S^1$-equivariant object $E$ to its Tate construction \end{lemma}